 You can learn more about the Road Ranger Service Patrol on their website.

 Human factors studies are a vital component to help us gain a better understanding and compare a roadway design improvement or proposed safety countermeasure with its actual effect on the road user, before we install on our roadway system.
-Especially since drivers of all ages may not respond to the design as expected.
+This is especially helpful since drivers of all ages may not respond to the design as expected.
 Providing engineers and planners a deeper understanding of driver behavior promotes FDOT’s goal to create safer roadways for users of all ages.
-The Safe Mobility for Life Program has been working with Florida State University, Department of Psychology to conduct human factors studies with younger, middle-aged, and older adults to help us gain a better understanding of changes that could benefit aging road users.
+The Safe Mobility for Life Program has been working with Florida State University, Department of Psychology to conduct human factors studies with younger (21-35), middle-aged (50-64), and older adults (65 years and older) to help us gain a better understanding of changes that could benefit aging road users.
 Here are summaries and links to the final reports for these research projects:

 - Aging Driver and Pedestrian Safety Human Factors Studies, Summary [PDF - 365 KB], Final Report [PDF - 2,686 KB]